junxit/us-congress-code/title-16/chapter-12g/sec-838n.md

 ## Notes

+1 So in original.
+The word “the” probably should not appear.

 ### Editorial Notes

 ### Codification

 Section was enacted as part of the Infrastructure Investment and Jobs Act, and not as part of the Federal Columbia River Transmission System Act which comprises this chapter.

+### Statutory Notes and Related Subsidiaries

+### Wage Rate Requirements

+For provisions relating to rates of wages to be paid to laborers and mechanics on projects for construction, alteration, or repair work funded under div.
+D or an amendment by div.
+D of Pub.
+L. 117–58, including authority of Secretary of Labor, see section 18851 of Title 42, The Public Health and Welfare.